 Regional testing sites

-The government are establishing a network of drive-through regional testing sites.
-Watch a video explaining the process for drive-through testing:
+The government are establishing a network of drive-in and walk-in regional testing sites.
+Watch a video explaining the process for drive-in and walk-in testing:

 Home test kits can be delivered to someone’s door so they can test themselves and their family without leaving the house.
 Home test kit availability will be initially limited, but more will become available.